AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/marketo-measure-maintenance.md

 **Upload spend for all channels (1x/month)**

-To take advantage of full revenue and ROI reporting capabilities for[!DNL Marketo Measure], you need to tell [!DNL Marketo Measure] how much you're spending on each of your marketing channels and subchannels.
-We recommend designating the owner of each channel/subchannel and having those people report spend to a single party responsible for uploading new cost information on a monthly basis.
+To take advantage of full revenue and ROI reporting capabilities for[!DNL Marketo Measure], you need to tell [!DNL Marketo Measure] how much you are spending on each of your marketing channels and subchannels.
+Designate the owner of each channel/subchannel and having those people report spend to a single party responsible for uploading new cost information on a monthly basis.

 Refresh your memory on how to upload cost information by reading [this article](/help/marketing-spend/spend-management/marketing-channel-costs.md).